ML Engineer Resume Guide and Templates

 • Contact Information: Include your name, location, email, and links to your LinkedIn or GitHub profiles at the top, in no more than two single-spaced lines

-• Professional Summary: Include a brief summary that highlights your key achievements and skills, explaining: Who you are, what you do, what you’re known for, and where you’re going next.
+• Professional Summary: Include a brief summary that highlights your key achievements and skills and explains who you are, what you do, what you’re known for, and where you’re going next.

 • Past Projects: Showcase the projects that show off your data analysis and modeling skills.
 Align your relevant projects with the products or services you're targeting.